 Natural history of hepatitis C

-- Acute infection- chronic infection – end stage liver disease
+- Acute infection – chronic infection

-- HIV and hepatitis C coinfection
+- HIV and HCV coinfection

 - What does your liver do?

-- How does HCV damage your liver?
+- How does HCV affect your health?

 - How can you protect your liver?

-New infections in HIV-positive gay men
+New infections in HIV positive gay men

 Long-term coinfection from blood products or by injection drug use